Summary

 About the Team:

-We enforce regulations to reduce harmful waste discharge and actively educate the public and businesses on water quality protection.
-We prioritize accountability to our ratepayers and operate a well-managed agency that services over 2.3 million King County residents.
+Our primary mission is to provide high-quality treatment to wastewater collected from local sewer agencies.
+With a workforce of around 1,000 employees and multiple facilities, the Wastewater Treatment Division's goal is to ensure clean water for the present and future generations, preserving the natural beauty of our environment.
+We are committed to accountability, both to our ratepayers and to operating as a well-managed agency.We partner with regulatory agencies to reduce harmful waste discharge and actively educate the public and businesses on water quality protection.
 Our regional wastewater treatment system not only sustains a healthy environment but also fuels economic development, fostering prosperity in our region.
 If you're passionate about making a difference and thrive in a collaborative environment, join us in our mission to safeguard our precious water resources.

-Commitment to Equity, Racial, and Social Justice:King County, named after Dr. Martin Luther King, Jr., is a diverse and vibrant community that represents cultures from around the world.
+King County, named after Dr. Martin Luther King, Jr., is a diverse and vibrant community that represents cultures from around the world.
 Our True North is to create a welcoming community where everyone can thrive.
-We prioritize equity, racial, and social justice, making it a foundational and daily expectation for all employees.
-As a Plant Manager, you will actively apply these principles in all aspects of your work.
+We prioritize equity, racial and social justice, making it a foundational and daily expectation for all employees.
+As a Wastewater Capital Construction Unit Manager,you will actively apply these principles in all aspects of your work.
 Learn more about our commitment at http://www.kingcounty.gov/equity.

 Apply now for a rewarding career at the Wastewater Treatment Division of King County Department of Natural Resources & Parks (DNRP).
 Join our talented workforce in protecting and restoring the natural environment and promoting more resilient, sustainable, and equitable communities.
 Enjoy training, comprehensive benefits, and growth opportunities.Job Duties